 - World of Hyatt®

 The Chase Sapphire Reserve® and the Chase Freedom Flex℠ are the two best cards at earning you Ultimate Rewards points.
-The Chase Sapphire Reserve® gives you 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
-The Chase Freedom Flex℠ lets you Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
+The Chase Sapphire Reserve® gives you 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases The Chase Freedom Flex℠ lets you Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
 Better yet, you pool your points together, and transfer them all if you decide to do so.
 Even if you don't, you can use them as travel statement credit or to book flights and hotels directly through the UR portal.